 - d.
-The 12,000 lb or 20,000 lb WINCH AIR TENSION or pressure on the cable is controlled by an air pressure regulator located behind the main control panel.
-It is set at 60 psi but can be adjusted, if desired, for more or less tension. - To adjust, turn the regulator adjusting knob.
-Clockwise rotation increases and counterclockwise rotation decreases outlet pressure and tension. - When reducing from a higher to a lower setting, first reduce to some pressure less than that desired, then bring up to the desired point. - Push lockring on adjusting knob downward to lock pressure setting.
+The 12,000 lb, 15,000 lb, or 20,000 lb WINCH AIR TENSION or pressure on the cable is controlled by an air pressure regulator located behind the main control panel.
+It is set at 60 psi but can be adjusted, if desired, for more or less tension. - 1.
+To adjust, turn the regulator adjusting knob.
+Clockwise rotation increases and counterclockwise rotation decreases tension. - 2.
+When reducing from a higher to a lower setting, first reduce to some pressure less than that desired, then bring up to the desired point. - 3.
+Push lockring on adjusting knob downward to lock pressure setting.
 To release, push lockring upward.
 Free spool tension is applied by adjustable spring load on the cable.
-Free spool tension can be adjusted, if desired, for more or less free spool tension. - e.
-Once the winch is selected, winch operation is the same as described in Section 3-15.1.
+Free spool tension can be adjusted. if desired, for more or less free spool - e.
+Once the winch is selected, winch operation is the same as described in Section 3-13.1.